To earn a bachelor's degree (Bachelor of Arts or Bachelor of Science), a student must:

 The College Standards Committee declares class valedictorian and salutatorian.
 These students must be members of the Order of Gownsmen and must have pursued a full college course at Sewanee.
 Exceptions may be made for students spending no more than two semesters at an officially sanctioned off-campus program.

-Academic advisors work closely with the dean and associate dean of the college, the dean of students, the University counselors, and the registrar.
+Academic advisors work closely with the dean and associate dean of the college, the dean and associate deans of students, the University counselors, and the registrar.
 Students are frequently referred to these and other offices for advice and assistance.

 Student work is evaluated according to the following system: A for excellent, B for good, C for satisfactory, D for passing, F for failing, I for incomplete work (see below), W for withdrawn, WF for withdrawn failing, and P for passing in a pass/fail course.
 Grades are recorded in the registrar's office, and, with the exception of I, may not be changed except in cases of clerical error.
 Such extensions can be granted only by that office.
 Such changes — i.e., those based on a clerical error should be made no later than the semester following the one in which the original grade was given.